meatballs/meatballs.github.io/content/blogs/successful_talk_proposals.md

 [How to Wag a Dog](https://pretalx.com/pycon-uk-2022/talk/L3YEB3/)

-But, coming back to Hannah, this is what really sold her 2022 proposal to the reviewers and led to her delivering our opening keynote that year:
+But, coming back to Hannah, the metaphor is what really sold her 2022 proposal to the reviewers and led to her delivering our opening keynote that year:

 [Unexploded Bombs](https://pretalx.com/pycon-uk-2022/talk/7ANG8N/)